Bill13579/lrc2srt/README.md

 `.lrc` files are only timestamped based on when the start of each line is, Lrc2Srt reads in the `.lrc` file, and calculates the time range of each line and when it *should* end given it's successor/next door neighbor.

-`Time Interval` defines how much the transition time (with no subtitle) should be.
+`Time Interval` defines how much the transition time between lines should be.

 # Running